top of page

 Adding collage, and trying not to be too literal or too careful.

-• take photos, use Notan to look at value and contrast, or import into Procreate and test out the next steps digitally
+• Take photos, use Notan to analyze contrast, or import into Procreate for testing.

-• keep going, and hope for the best
+• Keep pushing forward and hope for the best.

 How do I know when a collage is finished?
-It's a difficult one to answer, but I'll let the images below inspire you to come up with your own answer.
+That’s a tough question to answer!
+I'll let the images below inspire your own conclusions.

 Chloe